In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Here are the total numbers broken down for the entire second quarter:

 - Freelance writing income – $7,064.35.
 Last quarter I found my love of writing again and these past few months I’ve been able to really lean into that, and my income from it shows.
-I landed a new writing gig with H&R Block and took on more work from current writing clients (sometimes you just have to ask!).
+I landed a new writing gig with H&R Block and took on more work from current blogging clients.

 - Blog management and editing services – $8,166.40.
 Last quarter I was also able to negotiate a 15% raise from my main blog management client so as the workload increased so did my hourly pay.
 This portion of my income is steady going.